squeaky-pl/japronto/README.md

 Performance
 -----------

-Here comes a chart to help you imagine what kind of things you can do with Japronto:
+Here's a chart to help you imagine what kind of things you can do with Japronto:

 ![Requests per second](benchmarks/results.png)